-PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2017 and 2016.
+PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2018 and 2017.
 Representatives from PwC will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the stockholders or their representatives.

-PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2017 and 2016 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.
+PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2018 and 2017 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.

-Set forth below are the fees paid or accrued for the services of PwC during 2017 and 2016:
+Set forth below are the fees paid or accrued for the services of PwC during 2018 and 2017:

-2016
+2018 2017

-Audit fees \$ 3,018,000 \$ 3,263,500
+Audit fees \$ 3,141,000 \$ 3,018,000

-Audit-related fees
+Audit-related fees 25,000 -

-Tax fees 72,894 60,130
+Tax fees 71,400 72,894

-All other fees 559,384 465,719
+All other fees 120,000 559,384

-Total \$ 3,650,278 \$ 3,789,349
+Total \$ 3,357,400 \$ 3,650,278

 Audit fees consisted of professional services rendered to us or certain of our subsidiaries.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2017 and 2016 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements and audit services provided in connection with regulatory filings, acquisitions and other matters.
-Audit fees in 2016 also included fees related to a bond offering.
+Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2018 and 2017 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements and audit services provided in connection with regulatory filings, acquisitions and other matters.

-Fees for tax services in 2017 and 2016 consisted primarily of consultation on various tax matters related to us and our subsidiaries, including preparation of federal and state income tax returns for certain of our subsidiaries.
+Fees for tax services in 2018 and 2017 consisted primarily of consultation on various tax matters related to us and our subsidiaries, including preparation of federal and state income tax returns for certain of our subsidiaries.